πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Passing a struct to a Function

-Structs can be passed by value (copied), but for large structs the copy cost is high, so passing by pointer is common.
+Structs can be passed by value (copied), but copying is expensive for large structs, so passing a pointer is common.

 // Pass by value (the struct is copied)